Acero Charter Schools Network plans to close 7 schools next year; parents, students push back

 The affected schools are in the Avondale, Brighton Park, West Town, Little Village, Pilsen and West Ridge neighborhoods.

-"This decision is not made lightly," Richard L. Rodriguez, president and CEO of Acero Schools, said.
+"This decision is not made lightly," said Richard L. Rodriguez, president and CEO of Acero Schools.
 "After years of population decline in the city and weighing federal and state funding inequity against our firm commitment to educational equity, Acero Schools needs to consolidate operations to continue serving scholars, families and our communities justly."

 The Chicago Teachers Union also released a statement saying the closures will rattle families and neighborhoods.

-"The CTU unequivocally condemns this move," the statement in part said.
+"The CTU unequivocally condemns this move," the statement said.
 "If Acero is allowed to move forward with this reckless plan, it will destabilize countless school communities."

 Acero Schools launched a website for families affected by the transition to help provide support and any updates to the closure process.